JenninaFarm/McDuckMVP/README.md

 This project is made using React.
 It was an assingment from Vincit for applying for junior web and mobile developer position.

-This project implements an application that provides some statistics about stovk prices.
+This project implements an application that provides some statistics about stock prices.
 The idea was to make minimum viable product (MVP).

 ## Main functionalities